 Network owners increasingly operate dedicated abuse handling departments, distinct from the basic operations department.

 More and more network owners and other institutions are also starting to exchange data about abusive behavior with each other, to more quickly allow networks to identify internal abuse, external abuse, and other security problems.

-Currently within the AfriNIC region, the growing amount of abuse reports are sent to e-mail address specified in the e-mail field, as encouraged on the AfriNIC website.
+Currently within the AfriNIC service region, the abuse reports are sent to e-mail address specified in the e-mail field, as encouraged on the AfriNIC website.
 These addresses are used because the AfriNIC Whois Database currently has no specialised contact object for abuse departments.
 Instead, all abuse reports are sent to contact that is has broader responsibilities or different responsibilities.

 APNIC found consensus on introducing a mandatory IRT Object for all inet(6)nums and aut-nums at APNIC 29 in Kuala Lumpur March 4th 2010.
 Further information about the APNIC policy proposal can be found at